 |Nutritional Guidelines (per serving)|

 Traditional Hungarian goulash is a beef and vegetable dish seasoned with paprika that is usually served over buttered noodles for a hearty, satisfying meal.
 The amounts of garlic, onions, and especially paprika may seem excessive, but they all melt into an incredibly rich and flavorful pan gravy during the slow cooking process.
 The sauce is further enriched by the addition of sour cream.
 It is important that you use sweet Hungarian paprika, not a generic or Spanish variety, as the Hungarian spice is a key ingredient and gives the goulash its signature taste.

-- 2 to 3 pounds boneless chuck roast, cut into 1-inch chunks
+- 2 to 3 pounds boneless chuck roast (cut into 1-inch chunks)

-- Kosher salt and freshly ground black pepper
+- Freshly ground black pepper

 - 2 tablespoons all-purpose flour

-- 3 tablespoons olive oil, divided use
+- 3 tablespoons olive oil (divided)

-- 4 medium sweet onions, sliced and separated into rings
+- 4 medium sweet onions (sliced and separated into rings)

-- 1 head garlic (about 12 cloves), peeled, large cloves cut in half
+- 1 head garlic (about 12 cloves, peeled, large cloves cut in half)

 - 1/2 cup sweet red wine